sandialabs/chama/documentation/optimization.rst

 * Undetected Impact is not required for each scenario.

-The following example demonstrates the use of coverage sensor placement:
+The following example demonstrates the use of time coverage sensor placement.
+The results list scenario-time pairs that were detected by the sensor placement (listed as a (time, scenario) tuple).
+The impact value is 1 if the scenario-time pair was detected, and 0 otherwise.

 .. doctest::